tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 ## Aggregation Mechanics

-The mechanics of aggregation in the query langauge are non-trivial.
+The mechanics of aggregation in the query language are non-trivial.

 A high level non-normative summary follows.